What Are the Impacts to a Food Safety and Quality Culture?

 Welcome to the second post in Meritech's continuing series on food safety culture!
 The previous post discussed the importance of building a food safety culture into your organization.
-This time, you'll learn more about some factors that can affect a food safety culture and how to mitigate them.
+This time, you'll learn more about some factors that can impact a food safety and quality culture.

 You can read all the posts in this food safety culture series here:1.
 What is a food safety culture?

 3. How to create a food safety culture